Abc-Arbitrage/Zebus.MessageDsl/docs/Syntax.md

 ## Message types

 If the message name ends with `Command`, it will implement `ICommand`, otherwise it will implement `IEvent`.
-This can we overridden with the following syntax:
+This can be overridden with the following syntax:

 ```C#
 DoStuff(int id) : ICommand;